mjiang97/HangMan/README.md

 `cd HangMan`
 - Use make to compile
 `make`
-- Open two or more terminal windows and run the server and client(s) using `./server` and `./client`
+- Open two or more terminal windows and run the server and client using `./server` and `./client`
 - press ctrl-c to exit the server or client